Je12emy/Lazy-Deploy/readme.md

 # Usage

-Please check the help documentation by running the program without any arguments: `lazy-deploy`
+Please check the help documentation by running the program without any arguments: `lazy-deploy -h`